-An appraisal umpire is a qualified-independent-neutral third-party valuation expert who is appointed to resolve disputes between two appraisers who have provided conflicting valuations of a property.
+EDS Appraisal Umpire Services specialists are qualified independent-neutral third-party valuation experts who are appointed to resolve disputes between appraisers who have provided conflicting valuations of a property.
 The umpire reviews the evidence and findings of both appraisers and makes a final determination of the property’s value.
 This process is often used in real estate transactions or insurance claims when there is a disagreement about the value of a property.

 EDS holds the only RICS Expert Witness Accreditation Service (EWAS) and Dispute Resolution Service (DRS) Certifications